mklb/fancy-project-playbook/README.md

 ## Social Media + Marketing
 - Supercharges your growth by allowing your company to seek help from your core community in exchange for rewards: http://www.rocketclub.co/
+- send your press release to the masses: http://pushforpress.com/
 - Check if your username for social media is available: https://namechk.com/
 - Create, schedule and publish your posts across multiple social media platforms
   - https://kuku.io/
   - https://buffer.com/
 - Grow your follower-base on Twitter with: https://toolset.co/
 - Write better emails: http://www.getvero.com/resources/guides/email-marketing-best-practices/
+- Design your social media content: designfeed.io

 ## Building an app?
 - App landingpage: http://www.applandr.com/